-- 1. Application form (online)

-- 2. Bachelor degree with GPA of 2.5.
-Official transcript from graduating institution required.

-- 3. Successfully completed Intermediate Algebra or more advanced math course.
-Documentation from official transcript required.

-- 4. Two letters of recommendation.

-- 5. Statement of Goals explaining one's career objective and why they believe they can succeed in the MPA program.

-- 6. Application Fee or \$25.

-- 7. FAFSA form process completed.
+- 1. Application form (online) - 2.
+Bachelor degree with GPA of 2.5.
+Official transcript from each college or university attended. - 3.
+Successfully completed Intermediate Algebra or more advanced math course.
+Documentation from official transcript required. - 4.
+Two letters of recommendation. - 5.
+Statement of Goals explaining one's career objective and why they believe they can succeed in the MPA program. - 6.
+Meet or talk by phone with the Program Director - 7.
+Application Fee or \$50. - 8.
+FAFSA form process completed.